mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 weapons cannot be used underwater and will not penetrate the surface of a body of water.
 Plasma and fusion guns will destroy themselves if fired underwater unless heavily modified, adding 75% to cost and mass.
-Even then, the weapon suffers a -2 to damage per metre of water penetrated.
+Even then, the weapon suffers a -2 to damage per meter of water penetrated.
 On a 2D roll of 9+ a plasma or fusion gun (whether

 68